-- 36. The CBAs also provide significant benefits for agricultural producers, including ensuring consistent employment practices among a large group of agricultural producers (thereby reducing incentives to engage in unfair competitive practices like underpaying workers); and a grievance procedure and binding alternative dispute mechanisms (minimizing the potential for costly litigation). - 37.
-FLOC has pursued and secured CBAs and other improvements to farmworker conditions through various strategies, including public campaigns engaging major industry actors like tobacco corporations, and assisting its members in bringing well-publicized litigation to challenge illegal employment practices. - 38.
-On occasion, FLOC has also participated in lawsuits as a party to pursue legal issues of importance to its members, such as in a case addressing whether the federal Department of Labor properly reinstated regulations governing minimum wages for H-2A guestworkers.
+36. The CBAs also provide significant benefits for agricultural producers, including ensuring consistent employment practices among a large group of agricultural producers (thereby reducing incentives to engage in unfair competitive practices like underpaying workers); and a grievance procedure and binding alternative dispute mechanisms (minimizing the potential for costly litigation).

+37. FLOC has pursued and secured CBAs and other improvements to farmworker conditions through various strategies, including public campaigns engaging major industry actors like tobacco corporations, and assisting its members in bringing well-publicized litigation to challenge illegal employment practices.

+38. On occasion, FLOC has also participated in lawsuits as a party to pursue legal issues of importance to its members, such as in a case addressing whether the federal Department of Labor properly reinstated regulations governing minimum wages for H-2A guestworkers.
 Lawsuits in which FLOC participates, or which FLOC assists its members in bringing by providing legal referrals, are meant to achieve tangible gains for FLOC's members and also to educate the public about the working conditions confronted by farmworkers.

-- 39. As part of an agreement to settle litigation over employment issues, some FLOC members have negotiated for voluntary union recognition or secured expanded collective bargaining rights as part of a class-wide settlement agreement.
-In one such case, the defendant employer and the plaintiff farmworkers agreed that it was in their mutual interest to resolve the case in an agreement that included: employer recognition of FLOC as the bargaining representative of workers who sign cards affirming their FLOC membership; an employer pledge to remain neutral on unionization matters in its workforce; dues checkoffs; a guaranteed hourly wage of \$11.27/hour (increased from a prior wage of \$8 per hour); worker/employer committees to address safety issues, worker housing, and employer competitiveness; and adoption of a binding alternative dispute mechanism for resolving workplace disputes. - 40.
-Of FLOC's two active CBAs in the state, one is due to expire in November 2019 and the other in December 2020. - 41.
-During the period covered by a CBA, FLOC must actively administer the CBAs throughout the state.
+39. Before the Farm Act was enacted, FLOC assisted some of its members in negotiating for voluntary union recognition agreements or an agreement for expanded collective bargaining rights as part of a class-wide settlement of employment rights litigation that was filed by FLOC members.
+In one such case, the defendant employer and the plaintiff farmworkers agreed that it was in their mutual interest to resolve the case in a settlement agreement that included: employer recognition of FLOC as the bargaining representative of workers who sign cards affirming their FLOC membership; an employer pledge to remain neutral on unionization matters in its workforce; dues checkoffs; a guaranteed hourly wage of \$11.27/hour (increased from a prior wage of \$8 per hour); worker/employer committees to address safety issues, worker housing, and employer competitiveness; and adoption of a binding alternative dispute mechanism for resolving workplace disputes.

+40. Of FLOC's two active CBAs in the state, one is due to expire in November 2019 and the other in December 2020.

+41. During the period covered by a CBA, FLOC must actively administer the CBAs throughout the state.
 Administration duties include: monitoring and assisting covered workers with the recruitment process in Mexico; monitoring agricultural producers' compliance with the CBAs; assisting members and other affected workers with understanding the CBA terms and their rights under the CBA; training workers on their rights and FLOC's organizing efforts; and assisting covered workers in filing and pursuing grievances.

-- 42. In addition, FLOC provides other significant assistance to its members, including assisting injured workers and their families in filing workers' compensation or other claims for benefits, assisting workers and their families in obtaining legal counsel for immigration or employment matters, and assisting with repatriation of the remains of H-2A guestworkers who pass away while working in the United States. - 43.
-Even as FLOC administers CBAs and assists its members, it is constantly seeking to organize new members in order to strengthen its members' bargaining power, improve conditions at farms not currently covered by CBAs, and raise standards for farmworkers throughout the industry. - 44.
-Given its small staff and limited resources, FLOC faces significant logistical challenges in its statewide CBA administration and organizing work.
+42. In addition, FLOC provides other significant assistance to its members, including assisting injured workers and their families in filing workers' compensation or other claims for benefits, assisting workers and their families in obtaining legal counsel for immigration or employment matters, and assisting with repatriation of the remains of H-2A guestworkers who pass away while working in the United States.

+43. Even as FLOC administers CBAs and assists its members, it is constantly seeking to organize new members in order to strengthen its members' bargaining power, improve conditions at farms not currently covered by CBAs, and raise standards for farmworkers throughout the industry.

+44. Given its small staff and limited resources, FLOC faces significant logistical challenges in its statewide CBA administration and organizing work.
 H-2A workers, as well as many other migrant farmworkers, typically live in isolated, employer-owned labor camps in rural areas throughout the state.
 Most have no access to personal cars and depend on their employers for transportation to shopping and other town-based resources.